8 Tips To Avoid Vomiting & Nausea During Colonoscopy Prep. [Doctor Explains]

 Nausea & vomiting are induced by moderate to severe forms of physical activity [ref]

 Instead, Try to lie comfortably.
-Better in a semi-setting position until nausea & vomiting resolves.
+Better in a semi-setting position until nausea & vomiting resolve.

 By staying still, you are keeping your vestibular system and vomiting Centre (inside your brain) from being triggered.

-Also, no. problem with light activities (such as moving from a room to another or using the toilet). the point is to restrict your movement when nausea is severe.
+Also, there is no. problem with light activities (such as moving from one room to another or using the toilet). the point is to restrict your movement when nausea is severe.

 After 30-60 minutes from the last drink of colon prep, you can safely regain your physical activity.